jacobwatson112/Compsci-235-Library/README.md

-# COMPSCI 235 Starter Repository for Assignment 2
+# COMPSCI 235 Repository for Assignment 2

+## About
+A web acessable library created by Caleb Ko, Samuel Dosado and Jacob Watson for Assignment 2 of Compsci 235.

 ### IF DATABASE LOCKS OR UNIQUE ID KEEP HOMEPAGE OPEN WHILE DATABASE IS BEING POPULATED